databricks-industry-solutions/agent-bricks-fins-mag7/Readme.md

 ### Phase 0: Configuration (REQUIRED FIRST STEP)
 0. Update `config.py` with your catalog, schema, and volume settings.

-  For **Vocareum labs** you'll usually either want to use the default 'dbacademy' catalog, or the default catalog created for the user, e.g. 'labuser13875106_1773320552'.
-If    you choose 'dbacademy', **the admin/instructor will need to grant 'manage' permissions** to the user(s).
+- For **Vocareum labs** you'll usually either want to use the default 'dbacademy' catalog, or the default catalog created for the user, e.g. "labuser13875106_1773320552".
+If    you choose "dbacademy", **the admin/instructor will need to grant 'manage' permissions** to the user(s).

 ### Phase 1: Data Setup and Infrastructure
 1. Run table setup notebook to create ticker data tables